 (NOTE: I used my Silhouette Cameo to put the words on the container.
 This is not necessary and can be done with paper and markers!)

 To use the sight word ball pit, students simply reach in and grab a ball.

 They read the sight word.
-Then write the sight word.
-You can also have them use letter tiles to build the sight word.
+They decode the sight word.
+They spell the sight word.
+Then they write the sight word.
+You can also have them use letter tiles or magnetic letters to build the sight word.

 Want the Recording Sheet?
 Click Below: